official-stockfish/fishtest/README.md

 #### Get username/password

-Please e-mail us, and we will give you your username and password.
+Please e-mail me at gmail.com, username "glinscott", and we will give you your username and password.

 ### Launching the worker